Allows charitable organizations registered in the same municipality as the game operator to have 15 game dates per year, rather than just 10.

 Should NH authorize one or more casinos?

 A U.S. Supreme Court case struck down a federal ban on sports betting, paving the way for states to legalize the practice.
-Rep. Timothy Lang has proposed a bill that would create a system within the Lottery Commission for sports betting in New Hampshire, and sports betting is also included as a revenue stream in Gov. Sununu's 2020-2021 budget proposal.
-Lang's bill recently received a positive recommendation from a House committee.
+Sports betting is included as a revenue stream in the current 2020-2021 budget proposal.
+A sports betting bill also passed the House and was given a thumbs-up from a Senate committee.

 CONTACT ELECTED OFFICIALS »